-Silicon-based OLED is characteristically small in size, lightweight, high resolution, high contrast, all while delivering stable performance with low power consumption.
+Silicon-based OLED (Micro OLED) is characteristically small in size, lightweight, high resolution, and high contrast, all while delivering stable performance with low power consumption.
 It is the most suitable microdisplay technology for near-eye display devices.
 As such, silicon-based OLED displays are most commonly used in AR/VR smart wearable products.

 In China, the main manufacturers of silicon-based OLED display screens are Olightek, Yunnan Chuangshijie (BOE Investment), Guozhao Optoelectronics, and Hefei Shiya.
 In addition, companies such as Panox Display, Hu'pan Optoelectronics, Xinshijia, Kunshan Mengxian (Visionox Investment), Guanyu Technology, and Nanjing Yunguang are also beginning to deploy silicon-based OLED production lines and products.